Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 The Governing Principle

-Productivity that cannot be traced to Takt Profit is not productivity — it is motion.
-This programme teaches the difference, then confirms it in your own organisation.
+Maintenance that cannot be traced to Takt Profit is not maintenance — it is cost.
+This programme teaches the difference, then confirms it in the financial results of your own organisation.

-• Build the analytical capacity to measure total non-productivity costs across every activity
+• Build the analytical capacity to measure total equipment losses — OEE, OLE, and availability traced to financial consequence

-• Deploy Lean methods with financial traceability — every improvement tied to its cost consequence
+• Deploy TPM methods with full financial traceability — every improvement tied to its Takt Profit consequence

-• Design standard work that governs execution, not merely describes it
+• Design autonomous maintenance standards that govern execution, not merely describe it

-• Lead problem-solving with architectural precision — causes eliminated, not symptoms addressed
+• Lead P-M Analysis and Focused Improvement with architectural precision — causes eliminated, not symptoms addressed

-• Synchronise line balance and flow with Takt Profit logic — capacity aligned with profitable demand
+• Synchronise OEE and OLE performance with Takt Profit logic — equipment capacity aligned with profitable demand

-• Create the cultural and leadership conditions under which continuous improvement becomes self-sustaining
+• Create the cultural and leadership conditions under which zero-breakdown and zero-defect become self-sustaining governed realities

 Delivered on-site at your organisation.
-Strategic and operational approaches, case studies, simulations, and directly applicable solutions — all governed by the disciplines of Takt Profit and Lean architecture.
+Strategic and operational approaches, case studies, simulations, and directly applicable solutions — all governed by the disciplines of Takt Profit and the Strategic KAIZEN architecture.

 Reserve Your Organisation's Place →